-Once a blood clot has formed over the site in your mouth, that's a good sign that you are on your way to healing after your teeth extraction, but you need to keep it intact.
+Once a blood clot has formed over the site in your mouth, that's a good sign that you are on your way to healing after your tooth extraction, but you need to keep it intact.
 The best way to ensure that is to follow the instructions from your dentist following surgery, and make sure to take proper care of the site.

-This means you should avoid things drinking through a straw before the amount of time recommended by your dentist has passed—even if the blood clot has already formed.
+This means you should avoid things like drinking through a straw before the amount of time recommended by your dentist has passed—even if the blood clot has already formed.

 How many days after extraction can I use a straw?